danhislop/DataScienceCoursera/README.md

-If the Jupyter Notebooks don't render directly from github (sometimes they don't), Just paste the URL from github directly into: https://nbviewer.jupyter.org/
+If the Jupyter Notebooks don't render directly from github (sometimes they don't), just paste the URL from github directly into: https://nbviewer.jupyter.org/

 for example:
 https://nbviewer.jupyter.org/github/danhislop/LearningTools/blob/master/TestUpload.ipynb